Sustainable Development Goal 3: Target 3.2: End all preventable deaths under five years of age

-Globally, there is still a high risk for children dying before age five, even though improvements have been made.
-There are about 43 child deaths per 1,000 live births in 2015.
-This means that every day about 16,000 children under the age of five are dying (data from 2015).
+The overall decline in under-five mortality is promising, but progress has not been as good across all age groups.
+Since 2000, deaths among children aged 1–59 months have fallen by 58 per cent, compared to a 44 per cent decline in neonatal deaths.
+Nearly half of all under-five deaths in 2023 occurred within the first 28 days of life.
+This shows the need for more investment in targeted interventions in this vulnerable age group.

 Improving antenatal care programs could reduce the neonatal mortality rate.

 Target 3.3: Fight communicable diseases

 The full text of Target 3.3 is: "By 2030, end the epidemics of AIDS, tuberculosis, malaria and neglected tropical diseases and combat hepatitis, water-borne diseases and other communicable diseases."